Erkunt Group

-The Erkunt Group was established in 1953 in Turkey.
+The Erkunt Group was established in 1953 in Turkey by Abdullah Erkunt and Mümin Erkunt.
 The company was initially a casting and pattern shop.
 The tractor division of the Erkunt group is owned by the Indian giant Mahindra & Mahindra.

 History

 The company was established in 1953 in Turkey, as a general Foundry & pattern shop.
 By 1955, it had become a factory for machining parts as well as casting.
 The factory was chiefly engaged in the production of waste water pipes to NATO standards.
-Following 8 years of growth in 1961 the company became a corporation.
+Following 8 years of growth, in 1961 the company became a corporation.
 Erkunt was then producing intermediate goods for the automotive, agricultural tractor and motor industries, utilizing the most advanced technology of the day.

-Erkunt has grown to employment 174 white collar and 851 blue collar workers, totalling 1025 in a 60,000 ton/year capacity complex that is the leader in Turkey for grey iron and nodular casting production and mechanical processing.
+Erkunt has grown to employment 174 white collar and 851 blue collar workers, totaling 1,025 in a 60,000 ton/year capacity complex that is the leader in Turkey for grey iron and nodular casting production and mechanical processing.